 What people often forget when they dance, is that each dance has a story to tell, history to repeat, and intention to express.

 The “story” or “atmosphere” of Son is the story of an old-school courtship.
-It comes from a different era, and is portraying a very subtle and respectful flirt.
+It comes from a different era and is portraying a very subtle and respectful flirt.
 The sexual tension is low, It’s a dance between a gentleman and a lady.
 Or simply put, as some say: “You should dance Son, as though her father is watching”.
 As such, the dance is very measured.
-The man tries to impress, where the lady is trying to be graceful and measured.
+The man tries to impress, whereas the lady is trying to be graceful and measured.

-Closed position is dominant, elements are simple
+The closed position is dominant, elements are simple

 Corresponding to the elegance of the Music, and to the atmosphere of a different era, the dance of Son is simply elegant.

-In Son many dance elements are done in closed position – the closed position just tends to be much more robust and interesting.
+In Son many dance elements are done in a closed position – the closed position just tends to be much more robust and interesting.
 Additionally, in closed position each step has importance, and a good Son dance often reflects the music and the atmosphere of the dance with a single step.
 A single step forward creates a feeling of flirtation, and a simple break step is as strong as thunder.